What to expect from your visit

 In this article you’ll find everything you need to know about what's open and what to expect from your visit.

 Please note that we are carrying out essential maintenance work to areas of the garden over the winter until March 2021.
-Areas affected include top courtyard, lower courtyard, moat walk, the rose garden and the orchard.
+Areas affected include top courtyard, lower courtyard, moat walk, the orchard and the rose garden, where not all the paths are currently accessible.
 You may find some areas and routes closed to allow the grass to regenerate and prevent further impact while the ground is wet.
-The main garden rooms and rose garden pathways are accessible as normal.
-The cutting garden will remain open.
+The main garden rooms are accessible as normal.
 Moat walk will be closed, but can be viewed from the top or bottom, and the gazebo may be closed if the orchard is waterlogged.
 One-way routes are in place in top courtyard and lower courtyard.

 We would ask that all visitors are mindful of social distancing and respectful of others whilst still enjoying the garden.
 Many pathways are narrow, so if one area seems busy, please try an alternative route.
 It’s no problem to go around the garden twice if you miss anything.
 If you are a wheelchair user, please ask for a map that shows the accessible routes.